Cghlewis/data-mgmt-ed-research-book/_book/19-appendix.md

 **Store** (Chapter \@ref(store))

-- Store all raw data and documents for project.
+- Store all raw data and documents for project using secure procedures.

 **Clean and Validate** (Chapter \@ref(clean))